sieve-project/sieve/test-script/README.md

 1. generate all the docker pull commands and test commands needed into files.
 2. Run the same docker pull commands on all nodes
 3. scp configs files to all worker nodes
+4. clean up previous run results in sieve_test_results
-4. Run all tests in distributed manner on the nodes
+5. Run all tests in distributed manner on the nodes
     e.g. if we have three jobs and 2 vms
     ```
     1. python3 sieve.py -p yugabyte-operator -c config-1.yaml